 Do you have a passion for teaching?
 Do you enjoy leading recreation activities with children?
 Are you interested in being a coach?
 SBU's physical education major will equip you to become a certified physical education teacher in elementary or secondary schools.
-You can choose to receive health education certification as well.

 When you graduate with a physical education degree from SBU, you will be certified to teach physical education at all grade levels, K-12, giving you great flexibility when pursuing career opportunities.